CryptoCurrency Scams Investment Fraud

 We employ Qlue, by Blockchain Intelligence Group, in addition to Maltego, CipherTrace, & custom in-house built tools to tackle a variety of scenarios.
 Qlue & CipherTrace are the same software platforms used by multiple governmental & law enforcement agencies around the world.
 We offer contact information sheets that will provide the direct link, address and phone number to every agency you need in order to submit your tracing guide report.

 If our tracing does not yield the preferred resolution for you, we can offer negotiations with the bad actors responsible.
-This typically happens when we identify the person(s) behind the fraud, & we negotiate with the scammer(s) to return part or greater amount of your stolen funds.
+This typically happens when we identify the person(s) behind the fraud, & we negotiate with the scammer(s) to return part or more of your stolen funds.
 This is especially useful when the scammer(s) is out of the country.

 In the event that you are scammed by a fraudulent exchange platform (i.e. fake crypto website or trading platform) instead of an individual, we are able to do the full comprehensive workup on that platform, in addition to tracing your currency.
 More than likely, you are not the first person who has been scammed or defrauded, and that gives us a much stronger case.
 We will pull WHOIS information, employ IP tracing, and search for exploits within the website itself, as well as several other specialized tactical measures to otherwise compromise the fraudulent website to provide us with the personal information about the individual(s) responsible.